trex-paxos/trex-paxos-jvm/README.md

 To use this library:

 * You will need to implement the `Journal` interface to persist the state of the algorithm.
-This can be tables (or documents or key-values) in the same database that your application
+This can be tables (or documents or key-values) in the database that your application uses.
 * You will need to serialise your client-to-server request payloads into a byte array.
 This might be simply turning a string into a byte array depending on your application.
 * At this time you will need to setup the cluster membership manually.
 You will need to assign a unique node identifier